the-unrealist/the-unrealist/_posts/2022-10-19-commonui-actionbar.md

 title: "Common UI: Action Bar"
 categories: [Common UI]
 author: Matt
+excerpt: "When the user interface is open in most modern games, you'll find a list of actions available to the player.
+This is typically a horizontal bar located at the bottom of the screen.
+This tutorial explains how to create one with the Common UI plugin."
 ---

 When the user interface is open in most modern games, you'll find a list of actions available to the player.
 This is typically a horizontal bar located at the bottom of the screen.

 Here are some examples: